Skip to content

 • Gecko (e.g. for New Zealand flax)

-How great is the pollination power of animals?
+How great is the pollination service of animals?

-Now we know a lot about pollination itself - but how important is this process really?
+Now we know a lot about pollination itself - but how important is this process actually?
 Are we humans really dependent on the work of insects or the wind?
-Here are Meaningful facts and figures around plant pollination:
+Here are meaningful facts and figures around plant pollination:

 • Up to 85 percent of agricultural yields in plant and fruit cultivation in Germany depend on pollination by bees.₂